okta/okta.github.io/_source/_posts/2017-11-29-bootiful-development-with-spring-boot-and-react.md

 }
 ```

-Change the constructor so it initializes `error` to an empty string.
+Change the constructor, so it initializes `error` to an empty string.

 ```typescript
 this.state = {